 Metarhizium anispilae

 Metarhizium anispilae is also known as Entomophthora anisopilae.
-It infects the population of Red imported fire ants, thrips, termites, Sweet potato weevil, Rice black bug and spittlebugs (Mahanarva fimbriolata).
-The disease is known as Green muscardine disease because of the green color of the spores.
+It infects the population of Red imported fire ants, thrips, termites, Sweet potato weevil, Rice black bugs and spittlebugs (Mahanarva fimbriolata).
+The disease is known as Green muscardine disease because of the green colour of the spores.
 These cause the death of insects by inserting their hyphae inside the exoskeleton of the pests and thus killing them.

 There are two methods to apply Metarhzium anispilae in the field: